readNext returned run/subrun that is mismatched to "INVALID"

 The art team will discuss this issue tomorrow to determine if a more helpful exception message could be generated.

-#6 Updated by Kyle Knoepfel about 3 years ago
+#6 Updated by Kyle Knoepfel over 3 years ago

 - Category set to Event Loop